 On social media there is no room for improvisation, not if you want to use it to promote your business.
 Therefore, you need to spend the necessary time to create the plan and editorial calendar, which includes several steps:

-- - Identifying the target audience and tone of voice, as well as the goals to be achieved.
+- - The identification of the target and the tone of voice, as well as goals to be achieved.

 - - The topics you plan to talk about (divided by category).